NutekSecurity/nutek-cipher/README.md

   -o, --output <OUTPUT>                set output file
       --stdin <STDIN>                  from stdin
       --password-file <PASSWORD_FILE>  password from file
+      --nonce-file <NONCE_FILE>        nonce from file
-      --stdout                         print result to stdout -h, --help                           Print help
+      --stdout                         print results to stdout -h, --help                           print help
-  -V, --version                        Print version
+  -V, --version                        print version
 ```

 ## cipher in use

-This program uses *AES CBC* cipher with *32 bit* key.
+This program uses *AES-GCM-SIV* cipher with *32 bytes* key and *12 bytes* nonce.
 It's enough for home use.

 ## roadmap

+* changed encryption method to AES-GCM-SIV from AES-CBC using
+AES-256 encryption algorithm
+* pipe enabled - pass data from command line and export to file,
+or output as ciphertext to terminal with no unreadable characters
+* write to files
-* hash password and derive _asymetric_ key
+* read nonce and password from stdin on runtime and from files
-* include _initialization vector_

 ## crypto gurus

-Probably my vocabulary is wrong, but I want to supply a working copy of encryption/decryption tool;
+Probably my vocabulary is wrong, but I want to supply a working copy
+of encryption/decryption tool;

-I'm opened to pull requests correcting my mistakes, although for now there is nothing wrong with the program itself.
+I'm opened to pull requests correcting my mistakes, although for now
+there is nothing wrong with the program itself.